oconmi/cs400-X-Team-13/x_team_rules.md

 and missed deadlines.

 ## How we will assign (and reassign) tasks
+- Have people volunteer for various tasks that they would like to do/feel they are best suited to
+- If this encounters difficulty have the team leader assign tasks to team members

 ## How will we will track progress (and follow-up) on completion of tasks
+- Post updated code often and check in with each other to ensure that there is consistency
+- If anyone is falling behind on their section check in to see if they are stuck or just busy

 ## How will will communicate difficulties with a task assigned to us
+- If someone is encountering an issue that they are having serious difficulties resolving they should attempt to get help from others in navigating the obstacle
+- If a member feels that they will not be able to complete a task in the necessary time, they should request help from the rest of the group

 ## How we will back up each other to ensure that deadlines are not missed